About This Article

 What the Law Says About Drug Testing

 The law treats all drivers the same, whether they drive a car or an HGV.
-You break the law if:
+Under the UK drug-driving law, you break the law if:

 - You have illegal drugs in your system that make you unfit to drive